jcanque777/covid_citibike/README.md

 The limitations of this would be that Citibike masks the users because of GDPR compliance.
 Also, looking at stations specific data provides little clues as to whether a person was actually in close enough proximity to a spread event.
 An example is going to a Citibike station near Central Park.
 With that being taken account, this project does take into account how to implement taking an idea to production using data that is available.

+The purpose of getting all the data together is to see if there is a relationship between citibike ridership and Covid rates.
+Would an increase in rides lead to an increase in case rate in the week or two to follow?
+If users were not masked, could we identify users that were in an area of increased activity to warn of possibility of infection due to being in a high traffic area.

 ## Data
 Citi Bike Data: https://s3.amazonaws.com/tripdata/202011-citibike-tripdata.csv.zip
 - Citibike provides detailed account of each of their bicycles.